 The Board of Admissions conducts a rigorous and holistic review of each application.
-To ensure the most comprehensive review of your application for admission, transfer applicants must also submit the following additional credentials:
+To ensure the most comprehensive review of your application for admission, transfer applicants must submit the following credentials:

 The Common Application